Vittorio Pozzo: 1938 World Cup

 By the time of the 1938 World Cup in France, Italy remained undefeated in recent competitions under Pozzo.
 Silvio Piola earned his first cap in 1935, scoring regularly for the national side and proving an effective partner for Meazza.
 In the quarter-finals against the hosts in Colombes, as both teams normally played in blue, Italy were controversially ordered to play in all-black attire (possibly by Mussolini himself), a colour which is associated with fascism, along with bearing a Fascio Littorio on the left breast, alongside the Savoy shield.
 Despite a hostile reception from the home crowd, Italy managed to win the match 3–1 and advance to the next round.
 Following the match, Pozzo learned that the Brazilians were so confident of appearing in the final in Paris that they had requisitioned the only airplane from Marseille to Paris on the day after the semi-final against Pozzo's Italy.
 Pozzo went to the Brazilians that sunbathed in the Côte d'Azur and asked them to surrender him the aerial bookings in case of an Italian victory.
 The Brazilians apparently arrogantly answered "it is not possible because we will go to Paris, because we will beat you in Marseille".
 They then reportedly offered Pozzo the ironic hospitality of a plane ride to Paris to see them play in the final.
 Pozzo reported to the Italian side what the Brazilians had told him to rouse the pride of the players.
 It was the psychological premise for revenge in the match, which Italy went on to win 2–1.
 Afterwards, the Brazilians did not want to sell their plane tickets to the Italians, who were then forced to reach Paris by train.
 In the resulting final, Italy duly won their second world title 4–2 against Hungary.
 There is a common legend that the Italian fascist dictator Benito Mussolini sent a telegram to the Italian team prior to the final, stating: "Win or die!"; however, Pietro Rava later denied this, commenting: "No, no, no, that's not true.
 He sent a telegram wishing us well, but no never 'win or die'."
-With the 1938 World Cup victory, Pozzo became the first ever manager to win two editions of the FIFA World Cup coaching one same team, a feat that would stand until 2019 FIFA Women's World Cup when Jill Ellis became the second to do so as coach of the United States.
+With the 1938 World Cup victory, Pozzo became the first ever manager to win two editions of the FIFA World Cup coaching one same team, a feat that has yet to be matched in men's international football, and which would stand until the 2019 FIFA Women's World Cup, when Jill Ellis became the second international manager to do so as coach of the United States women's team.

 Between 1938 and 1939, Pozzo held the record for most consecutive wins for Italy, with nine, until the record was eventually broken in 2019 by Roberto Mancini.
 From 24 November 1935 against Hungary until 20 July 1939 against Finland, Pozzo also led Italy on a record 30-match unbeaten streak, until it was surpassed in 2021.